-Do not report on this line 36 amounts reported in accordance with instructions for (i) Part II, lines 9, 10 and 11, Income (loss) from U.S. partnerships, foreign partnerships and other pass-through entities, and (ii) Part II, line 12, Items relating to reportable transactions.
+Do not report on Form 8916-A and this line 36 amounts reported in accordance with the instructions for Part II, lines 9, 10, 11, and 12.

 Line 37.
 Domestic Production Activities Deduction

 Report on Part III, line 37, column (d), the amount of the domestic production activities deduction under section 199 that is included in taxable income on Form 1120-PC, Schedule A, line 35.
 Complete columns (b) and (c), as appropriate.
 Do not report any potion of the company's domestic production activities deduction on any other line of Schedule M-3.